glossd/yetis/README.md

 #### List your deployments
 `yetis list`
 todo: insert pic
-todo:`yetis list -f` to watch the list
+todo:`yetis list -w` to watch the list

 #### Full list of commands
 ```